soderlind/vscode-remote-try-wp/README.md

    - Username: admin
    - Password: password

-You'll see that the [vscode-remote-try-wp-plugin](index.php) plugin is [installed and activated](http://localhost:8080/wp-admin/plugins.php).
+You'll see that the [vscode-remote-try-wp](index.php) plugin is [installed and activated](http://localhost:8080/wp-admin/plugins.php).

 ## WordPress Multisite or theme